VeRCYe LAI Generation

 Con:

 - Less Accurate Cloudmask in comparison to Google Cloud Score Plus.
-Cloud mask is based on SCL + S2-Cloudless.
+Cloud mask is based on SCL.

-does not contain data for 2022 and parts of 2023.
-According to ESA this backfill is scheduled to be completed until Q2 2025.
+Sentinel-2 L2A Colection 1does not contain data for 2022 and parts of 2023.
+According to ESA this backfill is scheduled to be completed until Q2 2025, however this needs to be validated. - Sentinel-2 data in MPC has inconsistent nodata values (should be all 0, but sometimes no nodata value is set), which might hint to differences in processing aswell.